An operational continuum limit of quantum combs: Discussion and outlook

 \section{Discussion and outlook}

 Motivated by the physical principle of finite energy operations, in this work we have derived a genuine continuum limit of process tensors.
-We showed how continuous process tensors emerge as states of a bosonic non-relativistic field theory with different particle species, wherein the particle species correspond to a basis of non-trivial transformations of the system.
+We showed how continuous process tensors emerge as vectors in a bosonic non-relativistic field theory with different particle species, wherein the particle species are identified with a basis of non-trivial transformations of the system.
 This moreover imbues the process tensor framework with a more genuinely stochastic-process flavour, in that the coarse-graining marginalisation operation is uniquely associated with the field theory vacuum.
-The cPT field theory state carries all possible finite-time marginals of the process encoded in its finite-particle amplitudes, and therefore the connection to the discrete families is made apparent.
+The cPT Fock space vector carries all possible finite-time marginals of the process encoded in its finite-particle amplitudes, and therefore the connection to the discrete families is made apparent.
 Notably, we have not made any assumptions on the environment and can freely accommodate both finite- and infinite-dimensional environments.